kevinamexo/LinkedIn-Clone/README.md

 1. User authentication
 2. Connection Requests - send, accept and decline
 3. Realtime notifications - for user posts, connection request , post interactions and post interactions (i.e likes)
-4. Ability share the following types of posts: text, video and images (using google cloud for media storage) - each with their own interactions.
+4. Share the following types of posts: text, video and images (using google cloud for media storage) - each with their own interactions.
-5. Reddit-like threaded/nested comments for post (comment interactions - likes and replies)
+5. Reddit-like threaded/nested comments for post with realtime tracking of interactions (replies, reactions)
 6. Custom feed based on connections (Implemented with scalable, low cost firestore data model)
 7. Filter posts based on interactons and time published
 8. User profile page - to view user activity and send connection requests.